SparkPost/support-docs/momentum/4/config/ref-rollup-mx-name.md

 ## Scope

-rollup_mx_name is valid in host scope.
-This can be specified in host, binding, or binding group scopes.
+rollup_mx_name is valid in Host scope.
+This can be specified in a Host stanza used in global, binding, or binding_group scopes.

 ## See Also